markusfrenzel/runpress/README.txt

 A plugin to query the Runtastic website.
 Returns the data of your running activities.

 == Description ==
-This plugin gives you the opportunity to query the Runtastic website by using your Runtastic username and password (the password is securely stored in your wordpress database).
+This plugin gives you the opportunity to query the Runtastic website by using your Runtastic username and password.

 Only running activities can be queried and shown on your wordpress site.